 After gathering a basket of flowers, I brought them indoors to see what was growing in our English garden in February.
 A couple times of month I write a nature diary post recording the plants and wildlife I’ve observed.
 They’re really visual stories as I’m an amateur naturalist and photographer, not an expert.
 I also share them with a wonderful group of bloggers in Annie Spratt’s weekly How Does Your Garden Grow?

 I’ve also met amazing nature and flower lovers on Instagram.
 Many inspire me by their photography styles and many inspire me by their love and knowledge of nature – and many both.
-Last Autumn I ordered a book due to one of these Instagrammers – @silverpebble2.
-She had also written a joyful review about it on her blog.
+One book I’ve discovered is The New Concise British Flora by W. Keble Martin which I’ve added to my growing nature book collection.
 As I’ve begun posting on nature books – such as my last one on An Illustrated Country Year – I wanted to add this one to my series.

 My copy is a newer version – The New Concise British Flora by W. Keble Martin.
 He was a priest, botanist and botanical illustrator.
 The original book was published in 1965 when the author was 88.
 It contained over 1400 illustrations that he carefully painted over 60 years.
 It was a bestseller resulting in 558,000 copies printed.
 My 1982 version contains updates on the native flora, for example flowers that had become rare or new hybrids, and English names according to the new standardisation.
-I often find it impossible to identify some British wildflowers by comparing them to photos in recent guide books so I’m rather enamoured with this book on British wildflowers.
 (By the way second-hand versions like mine are incredibly cheap on UK Amazon as you can see here.)

 Meanwhile I was rather astounded by how many flowers and colours I had found in my garden in early February including daffodils, crocuses, irises, hellabores, snowdrops, and primroses.
 While my twins, Luce and Theo, nagged me to hurry up as we were meant to be leaving for Nymans, a nearby National Trust garden in Sussex, I took some photos of the flowers spread out on the table cloth as well as the book.
 Luce and Theo became even more impatient when I told them I was going to post one of the images to Instagram before we left.
 I waited until we returned before faffing around and arranging the cut flowers around the home!